Stat Trek

 Note: If a population distribution is roughly bell-shaped, a sample size of 30 is big enough to justify an assumption of normality.
 If a population distribution is not bell-shaped, the sample size should be bigger.

-• If both populations are approximately normally distributed, the sampling distribution will be described by a t-distribution with (n1 + n2 - 2) degrees of freedom.
+• If both populations are approximately normally distributed, the sampling distribution will be described by a t-distribution.
+(Guidelines for defining degrees of freedom for t statistics are described at https://stattrek.com/statistics/degrees-of-freedom).

 • The mean of the sampling distribution (μd) is the expected value of the difference between all possible sample means.
 Thus,